New to Twitter or want to grow your account as fast as possible? Start right here to get more Twitter followers without breaking a sweat!

-The Twitter Basics
+The Twitter basics

-This is how my bio looks like.
+This is what my bio looks like:

-Next, get some tweets lined up.
+Finally, start to get some tweets lined up.
 You don’t want an empty profile if people do show up.

-The next thing people do is look at your timeline.
-So “pin” your best Tweet at the top.
-This should be a Tweet people can relate to.
-But it also needs to be something you show off a little with.
-Try to pin a tweet that already has a little bit of engagement.
-Heck, you can like and retweet your own tweet if it gets you off that 0.
+The next thing people will do is look at your timeline, so make sure to “pin” your best Tweet at the top.
+This should be a Tweet people can relate to, but it also needs to be something you show off with a little bit.
+Try to pin a tweet that already has some engagement.

 How to grow your account to 100 followers